NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Unbelievable Escape.md

 **Prerequisites** Unexpected Sharpshooter Dedication
 * * *
 Your ability to narrowly evade danger defies all logic.
-You can use [[Feats/Lucky Escape|Lucky Escape]] once per hour instead of once per day.
+You can use [[Lucky Escape|Lucky Escape]] once per hour instead of once per day.

 *Source: Pathfinder Guns & Gears*
 *OGL*